csc301-winter-2020/team-project-15-kingsway_college_school/deliverable-1/planning.md

 ## Q4: How will you build it?

-We plan on building this application by using React Native for the mobile application, React.js for the website front-end, and Firebase as our back-end service.
+We plan on building this application by using React Native for the mobile application, React.js for the website front-end, and AWS as our back-end service.

 We decided to use React Native to develop our mobile application as it allows us to have one single codebase that then compiles into native code for both iOS and Android.
 We chose React Native specifically, as opposed to similar frameworks such as Flutter, because it is by far the most popular cross-platform development framework, which means that there is plenty of technical support and documentation out there if we need it.
 Additionally, we decided to use React.js to develop our website front-end as it will use the same language and have similar syntax and concepts as React Native, which would allow us as developers move between developing both sides of the project without having to learn two completely different frameworks and languages.

-We decided to use Firebase as our back-end service as it a simple, tried and tested solution that is more than able to fit our technical needs.
+We decided to use AWS as our back-end service as it is a very capable cloud platform, and one of our team members did an internship last summer using AWS for four months.

 ![techstack](techstack.jpg)